julzhk/django-stdimage/README.md

     }, delete_orphans=True)
 ```

-For using generated variations in templates use `myimagefield.variation_name`.
+To use these variations in templates use `myimagefield.variation_name`.

 Example: